mraihan-gmu/mHumanEval/README.md

 # **mHumanEval Overview**

-The mHumanEval benchmark is curated based on prompts from the original \he \cite{chen2021codex} dataset.
+The mHumanEval benchmark is curated based on prompts from the original HumanEval 📚 [Peng et al., 2024].
 It includes a total of 33,456 prompts, significantly expanding from the original 164.

 ![workflow](workflow.png)